 Our staff all have Restaurant experience and also use system-wide data about how other restaurants code your invoices that we bring to bear on the task.
 We use the Categories you have in the system and classify things according to what they are NOT how they're used.
 So if you upload an invoice with apples on it, we'll code that as "Produce" or "Fruit" depending on your restaurant's categories but we won't code it to "family meal" or "desserts" because only you know how you intend to use it.

-Sometimes I buy the same product but I wanted it coded two different ways, can you do that?
+Sometimes I buy the same product but I want it coded two different ways, can you do that?

 Coding is determined by the Category set on the Product.
 In general, each vendor item in MarginEdge is linked to a single product and each product is set to a single category.
 So, for example, if you buy limes and they are coded to Produce, then every time they are purchased, they will automatically be coded as Produce.
 We cannot change the already defined category based on an invoice; we code items on a per/product, not per/invoice basis.

 HOWEVER, you can set a product to report proportionally to more than one Category.
 So for example, every time you purchase limes, 10% of that purchase can be reported as a "Bar Consumables" purchases, and 90% as "Produce".
 Defining an average split of the categories is the way to accommodate this desire to code one product two different ways.

 Does MarginEdge try to match ALL new vendor items to existing products?